IBM/SalesEnablement-VMware-L3/docs/Shared/Managing.md

 71. **Quotas** can be applied to the user, limiting how many VMs (running or paused) that said user can manage within the platform.

-72. Save or discard changes to users using the interface at the bottom of the panel.
+72. Discard any changes made to the user and group definitions.

 ![](_attachments/shared-managing-35.png)